FREE 2Day Shipping

 Peak Reduction knob controls both the threshold and the amount of compression.
 This knob should be set so that the PC-2A exhibits the desired amount of compression or sustain.
 A good starting point is at the 9 o’clock position, where the subtle compression enhances note detail and creates a fuller, warmer tone.
 Rotating this knob further clockwise progressively levels out playing dynamics to compress notes that are too loud and boosting quieter notes.
 This is particularly appropriate for country and funk-style licks.

 Limit/Compress toggle switch alters the transfer characteristic of the compressor input/output curve, enabling PC-2A to operate as a compressor and limiter.
-When is in the ‘up’ position (compressor mode) the curve is shallower, presenting a low compression ratio which sounds subjectively more transparent.
-In the ‘down’ position (limiter mode) the curve is steeper resulting in a higher compression ratio, creating a fatter more squashed sound.
+When in the ‘up’ position (compressor mode) the curve is shallower, presenting a low compression ratio which sounds subjectively more transparent.
+In the ‘down’ position (limiter mode) the curve is steeper resulting in a higher compression ratio, creating a fatter, more squashed sound.

 The larger the input signal, the lower the gain, resulting in a reduction of dynamic range or compression of the signal.
 Conversely , an expander increases the dynamic range of a signal.

 Gain Reduction Circuit.
 The photo-resistive attenuator is the heart of the compressor and determines the attack and release characteristics.
 The photo-resistive device is specially selected for fast attack of less than 1ms.
-This is important for achieving transparent operation during gain reduction and minimising undesirable artifacts such as ‘pumping’.
+This is important for achieving transparent operation during gain reduction and minimizing undesirable artifacts such as ‘pumping’.
 The electrical performance of the attenuator is a close match to the electroluminescent (EL) panel used in the Teletronix LA-2A studio compressor.
 The EL panel was developed in the early 1960s to eliminate attack speed shortcomings of neon and filament photo-optical attenuators.
 The release time of the compressor is entirely determined by the photocell in the attenuator.
-The cell has a desirable two-stage decay characteristic where it releases within 40 to 80ms to approximately half its off resistance when light is absent.
+The cell has a desirable two-stage decay characteristic where it releases within 40 to 80 ms to approximately half its off resistance when light is absent.
 The remainder of the release then takes place over as much as several seconds.